exchange-doc/bikicoin/api/us_en/api_doc_en.md

 ## <span id="a2">Generate an API Key</span>

-Before signing any request, you must generate an API key via [BikiCoin’s official website ](https://www.bikicoin.com/index)CoinMex’s official website 【User Center】- 【API】.
+Before signing any request, you must generate an API key via [BikiCoin’s official website ](https://www.bikicoin.com/index【User Center】- 【API】.
 After generating the key, there are three things you must bear in mind:

 - API Key